bortoletti-giorgia/stylegan2-ada-pytorch/README.md

     ├── tfrecords-dataset           # output directory for dataset-tool.py from stylegan2-ada-pytorch
     ├── results                     # results directory for train.py from stylegan2-ada-pytorch
     ├── stylegan2-ada-pytorch-main  # clone of https://github.com/NVlabs/stylegan2-ada-pytorch/
-    │   main.job                    # JOB file for running stylegan2-ada-pytorch
+    ├── out                         # folder with TXT file with errors and shell output of main.job │   main.job                    # JOB file for running stylegan2-ada-pytorch
     │   singularity-container.sif   # Singularity container for executing the job file
 ```